 Join for our weekly celebration of Irish culture with a live traditional Irish music Session every Sunday 5pm-7pm!

-20 W Division St
+20 W Division St, Chicago

 Butch McGuire borrowed a little money from his mother and opened his “world famous” saloon in 1961.
 The legendary bar corridor of Rush and Division was born.
 Butch had the perfect hang-out for local gold coast and old town singles, most of whom happened to be his friends.
 In fact, through cocktails and conversation, it is believed that over 10,000 marriages have resulted from encounters throughout the decades.
 Butch, “the unofficial mayor of Division street”, took an active part in the community and took a great interest in his employee’s lives.
 Butch was always proud to claim that hundreds of men and women had paid for some, if not all, of their educations while working at the saloon.
 Butch was also quite an advocate for women, being one of the first Chicago bar owners to hire female bartenders and managers.
 Back in the earlier days, only women were allowed a seat at the crowded bar, men would either give up their seats or be thrown out.

-751 N Clark Street
+751 N Clark Street, Chicago

 At some “Irish” bars, the most they have in common with Ireland is Guinness on tap and cardboard shamrocks taped to windows.
 Not so here.
 You’ll find 13 beers on tap, mostly imports like Murphy’s, Newcastle, Guinness and Harp.
 A good crowd comes to listen and sometimes dance to live Irish music, but mainly people just socialize.

-3471 N Elston Ave
+3471 N Elston Ave, Chicago

 Chief O’Neill’s is the perfect Irish pub offering terrific food and classic Irish music.
 Shepherd’s pie, delicious meatloaf and fish and chips are served in an atmosphere that transports you to Ireland.
 Stop in for some great music and a delicious award-winning pint of Guinness.

-E Grand Ave
+E Grand Ave, Chicago

 Local hangout with an Irish & American menu, cozy corners & fireplaces.

-216 N Wabash Ave
+216 N Wabash Ave, Chicago

 Emerald Loop Bar & Grill blends the charm of an Irish pub with the energy of downtown Chicago.
 Enjoy hearty classics like corned beef sandwiches, fish and chips, and Irish nachos in a cozy, wood-accented setting.
 With a wide whiskey selection, lively atmosphere, and frequent live sports, it’s the perfect spot for a pint and a bite any day of the week.

-100 W Grand Ave
+100 W Grand Ave, Chicago

 Fadó Irish Pub brings the soul of Dublin straight to Chicago.
 Known for its perfectly poured Guinness, Fadó serves up elevated pub fare like boxty quesadillas, whiskey-glazed salmon, and classic fish and chips.
 Whether you're catching a Premier League match or enjoying a late-night whiskey, Fadó delivers an authentic Irish experience in the heart of River North.

-4626 N Knox Ave UNIT 301
+4626 N Knox Ave UNIT 301, Chicago

-4500 N Lincoln Ave
+4500 N Lincoln Ave, Chicago

 The Patio at Gideon Welles is a neighborhood gem that brings the charm of an Irish pub outdoors.
 Nestled in the heart of Chicago, it’s known for its laid-back vibe, great beer list, and crowd-pleasing comfort food.
 Whether you're grabbing a pint after work or spending a sunny afternoon with friends, the patio delivers chill energy and good times all around.

-901 West Kinzie Street
+901 West Kinzie Street, Chicago

 Experience the authentic taste of Guinness at the Guinness Open Gate Brewery in Chicago's vibrant West Loop.
 Enjoy a diverse selection of beers, food-focused experiences, and exclusive events crafted by over 250 years of brewing expertise.

-661 N Clark St
+661 N Clark St, Chicago

 Chicago’s liveliest Irish bar, located in the heart of downtown Chicago’s River North Neighborhood, The Kerryman is a little piece of Ireland.

-5254 N Clark St
+5254 N Clark St, Chicago

 Lady Gregory’s Irish Bar & Restaurant is an upscale Irish pub offering farm-to-table eats in a richly decorated, welcoming space.
 Known for its extensive whiskey and beer list, cozy fireplace, and elevated takes on Irish classics, it’s the perfect spot for anything from brunch to late-night pints.
 With outdoor seating and top-notch cocktails, it balances traditional charm with modern comfort.

-400 N McClurg Ct
+400 N McClurg Ct, Chicago

 Lizzie McNeill’s is a laid-back Irish pub with unbeatable views of the Chicago River.
 Known for its friendly vibe, hearty pub grub, and outdoor patio, it’s a go-to spot for casual drinks and comfort food.
 Whether you’re stopping in for a burger and a pint or catching a game with friends, Lizzie’s delivers that welcoming neighborhood feel with an Irish twist.

-3905 N Lincoln Ave
+3905 N Lincoln Ave, Chicago

 Mrs. Murphy & Sons blends traditional Irish hospitality with a modern bistro twist.
 With exposed brick, cozy booths, and a warm atmosphere, it’s the perfect spot for comforting Irish dishes like shepherd’s pie, soda bread, and corned beef and cabbage.
 Their curated whiskey list and rotating events make it a local favorite for both casual dinners and festive nights out.

-6070 N Northwest Hwy
+6070 N Northwest Hwy, Chicago

 Mystic Rogue is a cozy Irish pub serving up comfort food, cold pints, and a warm neighborhood vibe.
 From hearty favorites like Irish stew and fish and chips to a solid beer lineup and casual live music, it’s the kind of place you settle into and stay awhile.
 Friendly staff, no-frills charm, and a touch of Irish magic keep locals coming back.

-5800 W Montrose Ave
+5800 W Montrose Ave, Chicago

 Six Penny Bit is a no-nonsense Irish dive with character, charm, and a strong pour.
 It’s a neighborhood staple where the Guinness flows, the jukebox plays, and the regulars feel like family.
 Think classic bar vibes, cold beer, and a space that doesn’t try too hard — just honest, Irish comfort the way it’s meant to be.

-145 North Dearborn Street
+145 North Dearborn Street, Chicago

 An urban american tavern in the heart of Chicago

-1435 W. TAYLOR ST
+1435 W. TAYLOR ST, Chicago

 Welcome to The Embassy, a new favorite located in Chicago's Little Italy neighborhood.
 Drinks, sports and food always brings people together.
 That's why The Embassy crafted the simple purpose of helping people spend meaningful time with each other.
 With 20 tv's you can enjoy watching every minute of the match, game or race.
 Enjoy our outdoor patio that also has tv's with sound or throw a game of darts.

-5522 North Elston Avenue
+5522 North Elston Avenue, Chicago

-3188 N Elston Ave
+3188 N Elston Ave, Chicago

 The Wolfhound Bar & Kitchen brings a fresh, modern edge to the traditional Irish pub scene.
 With creative spins on classic dishes, a thoughtful craft beer lineup, and a welcoming, no-fuss vibe, it’s a great spot for everything from brunch to late-night pints.
 The atmosphere is cozy but lively — the kind of place that feels like home, even on your first visit.

-2917 North Sheffield Avenue
+2917 North Sheffield Avenue, Chicago

 Vaughan's Pub & Grill offers a vibrant dining experience on Chicago's Northwest Side, featuring daily food and drink specials, dine-in, outdoor dining, and carry-out options.
 Perfect for private events, our venue accommodates up to 80 guests and provides customizable party packages.